ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

 The American Copper's continental range presently extends north to the tundra; it is not found in the hot southeastern and Gulf Coast states, except in the mountains.
-It is the most adaptable of our three coppers, and could be expected to withstand some climate warming in our region.
+However, it is the most adaptable of our three coppers, and could be expected to withstand some climate warming in our region.

 © Sharon Stichter 2010, 2011, 2012, 2013